storesafe/cordova-sqlite-storage/README.md

 ## Project future

-See [issue #33](https://github.com/chbrody/Cordova-SQLitePlugin/issues/33): to provide the maximum benefits of customization it should be possible to build with a replacement of the sqlite C library itself, and also make extensions such as SQLCipher possible ([#32](https://github.com/chbrody/Cordova-SQLitePlugin/issues/32)).
-This enhancement would solve [#22](https://github.com/chbrody/Cordova-SQLitePlugin/issues/22) for all versions of the Android API. @chbrody expects to concentrate on the Android version using the NDK.
+See [issue #33](https://github.com/brodyspark/PhoneGap-sqlitePlugin-iOS/issues/33): to provide the maximum benefits of customization it should be possible to build with a replacement of the sqlite C library itself, and also make extensions such as SQLCipher possible ([#32](https://github.com/brodyspark/PhoneGap-sqlitePlugin-iOS/issues/32)).
+This enhancement would solve [#22](https://github.com/brodyspark/PhoneGap-sqlitePlugin-iOS/issues/22) for all versions of the Android API. @brodyspark expects to concentrate on the Android version using the NDK.

 ## Highlights